falk-werner/webfuse/README.md

     mkdir .build
     cd .build
     cmake ..
-    mkdir test
-    ./webfused -m test --document_root=../exmaple/daemon/www --port=4711
+    make

 ### Build options

-By default, unit tests and example application are enabled.
+By default, unit tests are enabled.
 You can disable them using the following cmake options:

 -   **WITHOUT_TESTS**: disable tests
     `cmake -DWITHOUT_TESTS=ON ..`

--   **WITHOUT_EXAMPLE**: disable example
-    `cmake -DWITHOUD_EXAMPLE=ON ..`

 ## Dependencies